codatio/codat-docs/docs/accounting-api/guides/bill-pay/introduction.md

 ### What you'll need

-To access and use the bill pay demo app, you'll need:

--
-- Enable **Fetch on first link** for the Bills, Bill Payments, and Companies data types in the Codat Portal.
+The demo app works with sandbox data synced from Codat's Accounting API.
+To access this data, you must enable **Fetch on first link** for the Bills, Bill Payments, and Companies data types in the Codat Portal.

-To install and run the demo app locally, you'll need:

-- npm version 16.9.0
+npm version 16.9.0 is required to [run the demo app locally](/accounting-api/guides/bill-pay/)
-- An IDE or text editor
-- A local Git installation

-You can [use the hosted app](#use-the-hosted-app) as an alternative to hosted installation.
+You can [use the hosted app](#use-the-hosted-app) as an alternative.

 ### ✔️ Dive into the demo app...